potoshk/potos-docs/docs/develop/compile_from_source.md

-# Build UBCOS from source
+# Build FISCO BCOS from source

-Universal BCOS uses the `CMake` build system to generate platform-specific build files, which means the workflow is very similar no matter what operating system you use:
+FISCO BCOS uses the `CMake` build system to generate platform-specific build files, which means the workflow is very similar no matter what operating system you use:

 - Install build tools and dependencies (platform dependent)